Khan-Areeb7/Html-css-js-porfolio2/README.md

 # Html-css-js-porfolio2
-in this project i have made my first ever portfolio website i have used html css javascript and deploied it on netlify for free
+in this project, i have made my first-ever portfolio website I have used html css javascript and deployed it on GitHub